lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 The rules need to be written in a file called `Snakefile`.
 For each step you need to provide:

-  * The _inputs_: this can be input files but also code (e.g. an executable)
+  * The _inputs_: input files but also code (e.g. an executable)
   * The expected _output_.
 It's not important to list all possible outputs.
-Just those that you want to keep monitored or that can be then used by a successive step.
+  Just those that you want to keep monitored or that are used by a subsequent step as inputs.
   * _A command_ to go from input to output.
 (More details later)

-So the basic rule is:
+The basic rule is:

 ```python
 rule myname: